 United Nations Day

 United Nations Day is for celebrating the the formation of the United Nations in 1945.
 Who celebrates?
-All the US states do, as well as the 81 countries that are members of the United Nations.
+It is currently made up of 193 Member States.
+The mission and work of the United Nations are guided by the purposes and principles contained in its founding Charter.
 United Nations Day is always celebrated on October 24th because that's the day when the United Nations was made official.

 Who Are They?